Hyunwoo36/FIFA_players_clustering/README.md

 # FIFA_players_clustering

 Analyzing FIFA Player Performance and Trends

 ## Overview

-This project aims to delve into the comprehensive analysis of FIFA player data to uncover trends, performances, and insights that can assist teams, managers, and gaming enthusiasts in understanding the dynamics of player attributes over time.
-Utilizing a blend of data analytics and visualization tools, we explore various facets of player data to predict performance outcomes and identify key factors contributing to player success.
+This project conducts a detailed clustering analysis of FIFA player attributes to segment players into distinct groups based on their performance scores.
+By leveraging a single year's dataset, we aim to identify patterns and categorize players, facilitating targeted insights for teams, managers, and gaming enthusiasts to strategize player selection and team building.

 ## Data Source

-The dataset encompasses player attributes, performance metrics, and other relevant data points extracted from the FIFA database.
-This rich dataset provides a foundational basis for our exploratory data analysis, trend analysis, and predictive modeling.
+Our analysis is based on a comprehensive dataset detailing FIFA player attributes, including performance scores, physical attributes, and skill ratings.
+This dataset serves as the cornerstone for our clustering analysis.

 ## Key Findings

-Identified trends in player attributes over the years, highlighting the evolution of player skills and requirements.
+Successfully clustered FIFA players into distinct groups, revealing unique patterns in player attributes and performance scores.
-Analyzed the correlation between player attributes and their performance ratings.
+Visualized clustering outcomes to demonstrate the characteristics and similarities within each player segment.
-Developed predictive models to estimate player potentials based on current performances and attributes.
+Identified key attributes that distinguish high-performing players from others, offering insights for talent identification and team optimization.

 ## Future Work

-Building on the insights gained, future work will aim to refine the predictive models with advanced machine learning techniques and incorporate more nuanced data points like injury history and player psychology metrics.
+Future directions include exploring additional clustering algorithms to refine player segmentation further and incorporating player performance data from subsequent seasons to validate and enhance the clustering model's robustness.